The meat paradox: Why we eat animals even though we don't want to | DW | 22.02.2021

 Feedstuffs are grown on 40% of this land — primarily soy.
 As the appetite for meat is increasing, and with it the need for feed and pasture for the animals, forests and grasslands are having to give way.
 CO2-absorbing plants and biodiversity are disappearing with them.

 And that's not all.
-The overuse of antibiotics in livestock results in multi-resistant germs.
-And the destruction of ecosystems to accomodate for large-scale meat consumption, as well as the farming of these animals, increases the chances of viruses crossing over from animals to humans.
+The overuse of antibiotics in livestock results in multiresistant germs.
+And the destruction of ecosystems to accommodate for large-scale meat consumption, as well as the farming of these animals, increases the chances of viruses crossing over from animals to humans.

 Kai knows all this — that's why he is filming this episode.